 Harnessing the fast-flowing waters of the River Taw, 19th century Sticklepath became a village of water wheels providing power for a variety of mills and rural industries.
 Among these was the foundry run by the Finch family, which from 1814 to 1960 produced agricultural hand tools and tools for the tin and copper mines and china clay industry of Devon and Cornwall.
 In 1966 a trust was set up to preserve the foundry and today its buildings and machinery, mill leat (watercourse) and launder (a wooden aqueduct used to wash out debris), have all been restored to working order.

-This granite castle, built between 1910 and 1930 for the self-made millionaire Julius Drewe, is one of the most remarkable works of Sir Edwin Lutyens.
+Castle Drogo is a 'modern' granite castle, built between 1910 and 1930 for the self-made millionaire Julius Drewe and is one of the most remarkable works of Sir Edwin Lutyens.
 Perched on a moorland spur above the River Teign, it commands spectacular views of Dartmoor.
 The interior is designed for comfortable and elegant living, with an interesting kitchen and scullery, and elaborately appointed bathrooms.
 There is a delightful formal garden with roses and herbaceous borders, spring flowers, and many fine walks in the estate.
 The Castle is currently undergoing substantial restoration work, which allows visitors to see the roofing work from a high-level viewing platform on the scaffolding.